toanpv/InspiusArena/README.md

 - [ ]  CI/CD integration (Gitlab CI, fastlane…)
 - [ ]  Checking: ktlint, sonarQube

-#### Small note for Reviewer:

-> It has been over a year since I developed an end-user application.
-During this time, I have been
-> focusing on learning about payment systems.
-I see this sample project as an opportunity to
-> consolidate my experience in Android app development.
-It took some time to bring this app to its
-> current state (although I still need to complete the unit tests).
-I spent time researching and
-> choosing the appropriate tech stack, layout for the screens, architecture, and transitioning to new
-> tools such as ktor, coil, and Flow.
-Overall, this has been a great learning experience, and I am
-> grateful for the opportunity.
-Thank you.

 **Prerequisites**

 - Android Studio (Electric Eel)